Digya053/fetch_rewards_coding_assessment/README.md

 For running the python file directly and testing using the above example:

 1. Clone the repository.
-2. Go inside fetch_rewards_coding_assessment folder
+2. Go inside fetch_rewards_coding_assessment folder.
 3. Run ```pip3 install -r requirements.txt```
 4. Run ```python3 -m src.pixel_coordinates --corner_pts="[(1,1),(3,1),(1,3),(3,3)]" --n_rows=3 --n_cols=3 --n_decimal=2``` (Note that corner_pts have been passed as a string.)